-Ocean acidification can adversely affect marine life and may cause the shells and skeletons of marine organisms made from calcium carbonate (CaCO3) to dissolve.
-That's because CO3 tends to bind to H+ when there is an excess of it in the region.
-That means that animals with shells spend more energy repairing their shell rather than growing or reproducing.
-These animals, therefore, have become smaller to survive.
-Shellfish are the mainstay of many fish diets, such as mackerel and capelin, which are then mainstays of other fishes.
+Ocean acidification can adversely affect marine life and cause seashells and skeletons of marine organisms made from calcium carbonate (CaCO3) to dissolve.
+That's because CO3 tends to bind to H+ when there is an excess in the region.
+This excessive energy demand has subsequently led to the evolutionary change in reducing the size of animals with seashells to increase life expectancy.Those animals are the mainstay of many fish diets, such as mackerel and capelin, which are then mainstays of other fishes.
 If the ecosystem base is threatened, it could have catastrophic consequences up the chain.

 A new study has suggested protecting whales in the ocean is the key to success.
 Not just for the intrusion of whaling vessels but all general sailing and fishing.
 But the fact is that far more whales are killed in collisions with ships or drowned in fishing nets than caught by whaling boats or 1,000 for every 300,000.
 So how can protecting whales help the environment?
 The fact is that whales are big animals.
 Even though CO2 is now man's no1 enemy at the moment, it contains the atom of life itself, carbon, the building block of life.

-Building the largest organisms on Earth considerable amount of carbon sequestration is required.
-In this light, it is important to point out that since whaling reached its peak in the middle of the 18th century, and to this day it is estimated that most whale stocks have decreased by 50% - 90%!
-Before the overfishing of whales was a fact, about 1.9 million tonnes of carbon was bound on the seabed each year in the form of dead whales that sank to the bottom.
-To put this figure in the context of the Icelandic reality, the annual CO2 emissions of the Icelandic car fleet are around 500 thousand tons (TT).
-Annual emissions from agriculture are 750 TT and annual emissions from the fishing industry are 420 TT.
-The total emissions from these three major CO2 emissions factors in Iceland are just under 1.7 million tonnes.
-That shows the importance of strong whale stocks.
-Another, possibly even more important binding method is induced by whale poop (whale pump).
-Baleen whales mainly eat krill that they find at great depths.
-That is how the whale becomes important in the nutrient cycle.
+A new study has suggested protecting whales in the ocean is the key to success.
+Not just from the intrusion of whaling vessels but all general sailing and fishing.
+The fact is that far more whales are killed in collisions with ships and drowned in fishing nets than are killed by whaling, or 1,000 for every 300,000.
+So how will protecting whales help the environment?
+Well, whales are big animals.
+Even though CO2 is considered today to be man's no1 enemy, the molecule contains the building block of life, carbon, When building the largest organisms on Earth, a considerable amount of carbon is required.
+In this light, it is essential to point out that since whaling reached its peak in the middle of the 18th century, and to this day, it is estimated that most whale stocks have decreased by 50% - 90%!
+Before whaling became completely unsustainable, about 1.9 million tonnes of carbon were stored permanently (for millions of years) on the seabed each year, when whales died from natural causes and sank to the bottom.
+To put this figure in the context of the Icelandic reality, the annual CO2 emissions of the Icelandic car fleet count for 500 thousand tons (TT).
+Annual emissions from agriculture count for 750 TT, and annual emissions from the fishing industry count for 420 TT.
+The total emissions from these three major CO2 emission factors in Iceland are just under 1.7 million tonnes.

-Whales are essential for the ocean's ecosystem, and the ocean is vital for the world's ecosystem if we want to keep the Earth "human friendly"...
+Whales are there for essential to the ocean's ecosystem, and the ocean is vital for the world's ecosystem, that is if we want to keep the Earth "human friendly"